 Where to Find Feedback

-If you are considering buying a MacBook Pro 16, or if you are looking for help with problems you are experiencing, you can look for information from early adopters in a few places.
+If you are considering buying a MacBook Pro 16, or if you are looking for help with problems you are experiencing, you can look for information from current users in a few places.

 We’ll be detailing our MacBook Pro 16 review and impressions this week with more on what we are experiencing.